A step by step guide to choosing the best Galapagos cruise

 Decide what you want to see

-In the Galapagos islands, there are so many things to visit and you cannot see everything in one cruise.
-Obviously, the longer is the cruise the more sites you can squeeze in, so keep that in mind and make sure you check the itineraries available and what’s included.
-Spend time reading through the itinerary and make sure that if you have questions you ask the operator.
+In the Galapagos Islands, there are so many things to visit, and you cannot see everything in one cruise.
+Obviously, the longer the cruise, the more sites you can squeeze in, so keep that in mind and make sure you check the itineraries available and what’s included.
+Spend time reading through the itinerary and make sure that if you have questions, you ask the operator.

 Decide your budget